MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/role-definitions-list.md

 Follow these steps to list Microsoft Entra roles using PowerShell.

 1. Open a PowerShell window.
-If necessary, use [Import-Module](/powershell/module/microsoft.powershell.core/import-module) to import Microsoft Graph PowerShell.
+If necessary, use [Install-Module](/powershell/module/powershellget/install-module) to install Microsoft Graph PowerShell.
 For more information, see [Prerequisites to use PowerShell or Graph Explorer](prerequisites.md).

     ```powershell
     Install-Module Microsoft.Graph -Scope CurrentUser